aidakhubaeva/ono-tebe-nado/README.md

-# Is It Necessary?
+# ono-tebe-nado

 ![Project Preview](https://drive.google.com/uc?export=view&id=1GGmmJ7yfSO578bBpGlTQKw-atlM6UlHr)

-**"Is It Necessary?"** is a project that represents an auction webpage designed based on a provided layout.
+**"ono-tebe-nado"** is a project that represents an auction webpage designed based on a provided layout.
 This project helps to refine skills in web layout development and applying modern approaches to creating web interfaces.

 ---